How to Display Your Nursing Credentials (With Examples)

 If you’ve earned a non-nursing degree, that is usually not included unless it’s directly related to your nursing job somehow.
 One example of a relevant, non-nursing degree might be if you are a nurse manager and you earned your MBA.

 If you do wish to list a second degree, it should go after your highest nursing degree.
 Using the example at the beginning, Margaret Miranda has a Master’s of Science in Nursing thus the letters MSN follow her name.

 Next up is your licensure (e.g. “RN” “LPN”).
 In order to be a practicing nurse, your educational accomplishments are not enough.
 You must become licensed.
 Therefore, you must include if you’re an RN or an LPN immediately following your degree.
 Margaret Miranda is a Registered Nurse therefore the letters RN follow here educational degree (MSN).

-If you've gone on to earn any additional authorities to practice an advanced nursing specialization, you'll want to list that designation next.
+If you’ve gone on to earn any additional advanced nursing specialization, you’ll want to list that designation next.
 These acronyms might include things like APRN (Advanced Practice Registered Nurse), NP (Nurse Practitioner), and CNS (Clinical Nurse Specialist).
-Margaret Miranda is also a Advanced Practice Registered Nurse and therefore the letters APRN follow her licensure of RN.
+Margaret Miranda is also an Advanced Practice Registered Nurse and therefore the letters APRN follow her licensure of RN.